suncoast-devs/handbook/lessons/html-intro/creating-hyperlinks.md

 ## Absolute Links

-When linking to a specific location within your site or application you can use an `absolute` link.
-When using an absolute link you provide the entire path to the page.
+When linking to a specific location within your site or application, you can use an `absolute` link.
+When using an absolute link, you provide the entire path to the page.

 ** Example **